zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ![success](../assets/posts/pytorch_wandb/success.gif)

 Where to go next?
 If you're starting with ZenML we recommend checking out the [quickstart](https://github.com/zenml-io/zenml/tree/main/examples/quickstart) to learn more.
+Or if you're new to MLOps, check out our [ZenBytes](https://github.com/zenml-io/zenbytes) repository where we walk you through short practical lessons using ZenML.

 Got questions?
 [Join our Slack channel](https://zenml.io/slack-invite) and get a quick response from us!